-A Universal Basic Income comprises the basis for economic freedom, but it will make people truly free only when they can go back to appreciating the difference between needs and wants.
-You need to eat.
-You may want to eat at a Michelin starred restaurant.
-You need to drink water.
-You may want to drink an expensive wine.
-If you crave the expensive food or wine and won't be satisfied with anything less then a Universal Basic Income will do much for you.
+A Universal Basic Income comprises the basis for economic freedom, but it will make people truly free only when they can go back to appreciating the difference between needs and wants: You need to eat; you may want to eat at a Michelin starred restaurant.
+You need to drink water; you may want to drink an expensive wine.
+If you crave the expensive food or wine and won't be satisfied with anything less, then a Universal Basic Income will not do much for you.
 You'll forego opportunities to pursue your interests for their own sake because you'll still feel compelled to seek out a bigger, better job so that you can make more money.
 On the other hand, if you can come to more clearly distinguish your basic needs from your wants, then a Universal Basic Income will significantly increase your freedom.

 Suppose your passion is skiing.
 You grew up with it, and as an adult you know that no activity helps you feel as alive as skiing.
 But skiing is expensive, is it not?
 How would a basic income ever let you nurture and develop this interest?
 Actually, it would.
 No, you probably wouldn't be able to afford an annual ski trip to the Swiss alps, including a stay at a luxurious lodge.
 But ski equipment is actually not very expensive when you consider that it can last for twenty years or more and can be shared with others.
 And if you're willing to hike up a mountain, you can ski as much as you want without buying a lift ticket at an expensive resort.